mrams38h/esp8266_milight_hub/README.md

 # esp8266_milight_hub [![Build Status](https://travis-ci.org/sidoh/esp8266_milight_hub.svg?branch=master)](https://travis-ci.org/sidoh/esp8266_milight_hub) [![License][shield-license]][info-license]

+## Changes in this fork

+This fork extends the original projekt.
+It's desigend to be used with a special built hardware, that contains 2 buttons and 8 leds, a Lolin Node MCU V3, an MCP23017 portexpander and the 2.4GHz module NRF24L01+PA.
+The target is to create a stand alone controller, that can control 8 groups and can store 6 scenes (limited by EEPROM), that will be automatically switched per time, pulled from an NTP server.
+I also created a desktop program and an excel sheet/macro to take control from a pc and to program the scenes.
+The lib folder "MaxSeins" contains only code, that i wrote.
+All changes in the original code are written between ifdef statements.

+Transitions and MQTT support is removed because not used.

+## ORIGINAL

 This is a replacement for a Milight/LimitlessLED remote/gateway hosted on an ESP8266.
 Leverages [Henryk Plötz's awesome reverse-engineering work](https://hackaday.io/project/5888-reverse-engineering-the-milight-on-air-protocol).

 [Milight bulbs](https://www.amazon.com/Mi-light-Dimmable-RGBWW-Spotlight-Smart/dp/B01LPRQ4BK/r) are cheap smart bulbs that are controllable with an undocumented 2.4 GHz protocol.
 In order to control them, you either need a [remote](https://www.amazon.com/Mi-light-Dimmable-RGBWW-Spotlight-Smart/dp/B01LCSALV6/r?th=1) ($13), which allows you to control them directly, or a [WiFi gateway](http://futlight.com/productlist.aspx?typeid=125) ($30), which allows you to control them with a mobile app or a [UDP protocol](https://github.com/Fantasmos/LimitlessLED-DevAPI).